 Just inside the entrance you’ll find a purification fountain to wash your hands and mouth before approaching the main hall.
-The water spurts out of a range of animals but a dragon was common.
+The water spurts out of a range of animals but a dragon is common.

 There are a number of buildings around the shrine complex including the main hall (honden) which contains a sacred object, and an offering hall (haiden) where people pray.

 Often there is a gong which may be used before praying to get the kami or Shinto gods’ attention.

-Mostly they are in Japanese of course but at some of the more popular temples we found a few left by tourists in English and Spanish.
+Mostly they are in Japanese, of course, but at some of the more popular temples we found a few left by tourists in English and Spanish.

 The fortunes range from great good luck to great bad luck.
 There are places to tie the fortunes to avert the bad luck if you are unlucky enough to draw that fortune.
-We got an English fortune from a vending machine at Kinkaku-ji – ours was “pretty good”.
+If you get a good fortune, keep it with you.

-It’s worth seeking out shrines in Kyoto, although most aren’t as famous as the temples, as they are usually free, very colourful and the rituals are fascinating to observe.
+It’s worth seeking out shrines in Kyoto, although most aren’t as famous as the temples, as they are usually free, very colourful, and the rituals are fascinating to observe.

 The main gate features a pair of rather frightening nio or guardian statues.